Nicolay History, Family Crest & Coats of Arms

 The surname Nicolay was first found in the Province of Vivarais (later, Languedoc,) where a Guy, or Guglielmo of Florence, Italy founded the Countal and Baronial House of Nicolay.

-Important Dates for the Nicolay family
+Early History of the Nicolay family

 This web page shows only a small excerpt of our Nicolay research.
 Another 109 words (8 lines of text) covering the years 1736, 1789, 1815, and 1848 are included under the topic Early Nicolay History in all our PDF Extended History products and printed products wherever possible.